Cigaras/IPTVLite.bundle/README.md

 * Author: [Valdas Vaitiekaitis](http://valdas.ax.lt), also known as [Cigaras](http://forums.plex.tv/profile/Cigaras);
 * Icon by me, using [Font Awesome](http://fontawesome.io) by Dave Gandy, licensed under [SIL OFL 1.1](http://scripts.sil.org/OFL),

 If You have any questions or suggestions, please feel free to contact me via [GitHub](https://github.com/Cigaras) or [Plex forum](https://forums.plex.tv/discussion/83083), or visit my personal blog at [valdasv.blogspot.lt](http://valdasv.blogspot.lt), but please keep in mind that I did this plug-in voluntary in my spare time and I have other priorities to do so do not expect a quick response.
-However if You find my work useful, please consider making a small [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=Cigaras%40gmail%2ecom&lc=LT&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted) as a sign of gratitude and support.
+However if You find my work useful, please consider making a small [donation](https://paypal.me/valdasvaitiekaitis) as a sign of gratitude and support.
+Also accepting [bitcoins](http://valdas.ax.lt/bitcoin).

 ### License ###
 Copyright © 2013-2017 Valdas Vaitiekaitis